How to use Let’s Encrypt on Hypernode

 Let’s Encrypt and Hypernode Managed Vhosts

-Please note: If you want to use Let’s Encrypt and have the Hypernode Managed Vhosts (HMV) system enabled, you need to create a vhost for every domain you want to use Let’s Encrypt on or else it won’t work.
+Please note: The Hypernode Managed Vhosts (HMV) system requires a vhost for every domain you want to use Let’s Encrypt on.

 Then run this command to set up a vhost for the domain: